deepflowio/docs/translate/translated/05-features/03-distributed-tracing/02-spring-boot-demo.md

 classDef loo fill:#eadb92,color:black;
 ```

-To summarize this Demo,
+To summarize this tracing demo:

-- Zero code injection: No manual code injection is required for the entire tracing process, nor is there a need for any TraceID/SpanID injection into the HTTP Header.
+- Zero Instrumentation: The entire tracing process does not require manually inserting any tracing code or injecting any TraceID/SpanID into the HTTP Header.
-- Multilingual: Supports tracing of Java applications and C (curl) basic services.
+- Multi-language: Supports tracing for Java applications and C (curl) language basic services.
-- Full-link: Utilizes eBPF and BPF to automatically trace 18 Spans in this Trace, including 6 eBPF Spans and 12 BPF Spans.
+- Full Link: Utilizing eBPF and BPF, it automatically traces 18 Spans for this trace, including 6 eBPF Spans and 12 BPF Spans.
-- Full stack: Supports tracing of network paths between two Pods on different K8s Nodes, even if the path goes through tunnel encapsulations, such as Span 2-5 (IPIP tunnel encapsulation).
+- Full Stack: Supports tracing the network path between two Pods across K8s Nodes, even if it passes through tunnel encapsulation in the middle, such as Spans 2-5 (IPIP tunnel encapsulation).